Seamless SDK (Payment Android)

 Step 3: Add SDK to your project

-Add the repository source using the following code:
+Add the repository source:

 maven { url "https://yunopayments.jfrog.io/artifactory/snapshots-libs-release" }

-After, include the code below in the file build.gradle
+Include the following code in the build.gradle

 dependencies {